 At one time, kerosene was a popular fuel for oil lamps.
 While that use isn’t nearly as common today, it’s still used in some parts of the world.
 Kerosene is also a low-cost cleaning agent for removing grease from engine parts, and in the entertainment industry, kerosene is used by fire dancers.

 How to Dispose of Kerosene

-To find a facility in your area that accepts household hazardous waste, use the Earth911 Recycling Search or visit your city or county website.
+To find a facility in your area that accepts household hazardous waste, use the Earth911 Recycling Search: enter “HHW” and your ZIP code.
+Alternately, visit your city or county website for local guidance.
 Some cities have dedicated HHW facilities open all year long, and many rural areas will have collection events that are held at specific times throughout the year.
 If you can’t find an HHW facility in your area, check for nearby collection events.